tedybeir/SuperSquiggles/README.md

 Repository of the SuperSquiggle Project for [cennznet grant](https://gitcoin.co/issue/cennznet/grants/9/100026471)
 SuperSquiggle is an ANIMATED GenerativeArt project who have endless squiggle possibility
 🔥 <span style="color:red">You can generate your SuperSquiggle </span> ➡ [HERE](https://preview.p5js.org/tedybeir/present/TZF8xmTcw) ⬅  🔥
+__If you want to save your SuperSquiggle , just click on the canvas and it will save it__
 (*refresh the page for generate another*)
 ![squigglegif](https://github.com/tedybeir/SuperSquiggles/blob/main/squigglediscover.gif)